ManishRawat07/SmartBot/README.md

 *  **.env:** Used to store the GOOGLE_API_KEY securely.

 **Note:**
-*  **You need to have GEMINI API Key in .env file to run the application sucessfully.
-Due to sensitive information i.e API Key, the .env file is not been saved in the repository.
+*  You need to have GOOGLE_API_KEY="YOUR RESPECTIVE API KEY" mentioned in the .env file to run the application sucessfully.
+Due to sensitive information the .env file is not been saved in the repository.